1. Know the 5-Year Retirement Red-Zone

 As it turns out, the advisor was not an attorney but was an insurance salesman.
 When walking in, rushed, you may fall victim to such pressure tactics.
-Or, with your information the salesman may shift to you assets and begin to sell you insurance on completely unrelated topics.
+Or, with your information, the salesman may shift to your assets and begin to sell you insurance on completely unrelated topics.

-In the end you receive a few large plans that conflict with one another creating even more issues.
+In the end, you receive a few large plans that conflict with one another and create even more issues.

 3. Put a Real Team Together

 “I’m convinced that integrating the tax, legal, and financial sides of things is crucial for a successful retirement.” – Devin Carroll, Financial Advisor

 The goal is to be looking at the big picture of things so that nothing goes unchecked.
 This includes:

 - Find a competent advisor and make sure that they have an attorney and a CPA present with them.